 One important point to note is that whether you are squatting with no weight, light-weight or heavy weight, you want to always practice your squat with proper form.

 Of course, this applies to all other powerlifting or weightlifting exercises.

 The purpose of the elevated goblet squat is to target the quadriceps.

-Do 2 more sets of elevated goblet squats, raising the weight of the dumbell from 25 to 30 and to 35 pounds if you can handle it.
+Do 2 more sets of elevated goblet squats, raising the weight of the dumbbell from 25 to 30 and to 35 pounds if you can handle it.

-This beginner squat workout should take you approximately 45 minutes to an hour.
+This squat workout plan for beginners should take you approximately 45 minutes to an hour.